What Do Travel Agents Do? (And How Do They Do It?)

 What do Travel Agents Do?
 Booking as a Travel Agent vs. Booking as a Traveler

-One way to look at what a travel agent does, is to consider how they book travel differently than a traveler.
+Now that you know how suppliers can tell the difference between a traveler and a travel advisor, what does a travel agent do that's different than a consumer?
 Here’s a few examples of how booking a trip as a travel agent is different than booking as a traveler:

 1. Travel agents hold space on TrIp packages before paying for it: